Gabby-Software/liveright-frontend/Readme.md

 ***username:*** `liverightdevelopment@gmail.com`
 ***password:*** `liveright123`

+Current 3-rd party libraries in use:
+ * [ipstack](https://ipstack.com/) used for initiate user with default address

 ### *Project structure*
 * `assets` - save assets like media, styles, fonts and translations
 * `components` - as the name speak. reusable react components